Gerson2102/PSE-Core-Program/Week_1/answers.md

    6. **Why are Merkle trees useful for efficient and secure verification of large data structures?**: Because the root of a Merkle Tree is a hash that represents the whole data inside of it.
 Which it means that we just need to compare roots of trees to verify the integrity of the data.

+### Digital Signatures (Schnorr) Questions

+   1. **Can you describe what digital signatures are and why they are essential in digital communications?**: Digital signatures are a cryptographic mechanism that allows a person or entity to prove the authenticity and integrity of a digital message or document.
+They are essential for digital communications because we can verify that a message was sent by the person we expect and the integrity of it.

+   2. **Explain the workings of the Digital Signature Algorithm (DSA)**:

 ### Answers at the end of the module

 1. **Write a circuit to prove input to hash:** hashOutput = 4267533774488295900887461483015112262021273608761099826938271132511348470966